Crotona Park East, Bronx: History

 Ranch style homes along Charlotte Street, from Boston Road.

 From 1670, the land of the neighborhood was the estate of the Morris family in Westchester County.

 In the 1970s, Crotona Park East and many other low income sections of the New York City were being ravaged by arson.
 By 1980, the South Bronx had become a national symbol of urban decay; Charlotte Street, a street in the neighborhood's heart, had decayed the worst.
 The area was filled with many burned-out tenement buildings, empty lots, and arsons happening nearly every day, as more than 66% of residents left the area.
 On October 5, 1977, then-President Jimmy Carter visited Charlotte Street, declaring the South Bronx to be the worst neighborhood in the United States.
 A year later, the city still had not renovated Charlotte Street.
 The urban decay of Charlotte Street was used as one of the symbolic locations for the 1981 film Wolfen.

+Genevieve Brooks moved to the neighborhood in the 1960s before the area's decline.
+She became an influential figure in revitalizing the neighborhood by forming the Mid-Bronx Desperadoes, coordinating volunteering efforts, and organizing beautification activities.
+She partnered with Ed Longe, an urban planner, to rebuild Charlotte Street, starting with 90 new homes.

-Community groups such as Banana Kelly CIA Inc., the Mid-Bronx Desperadoes, and SEBCO (South East Bronx Community Organization) were helping to maintain existing buildings which were structurally intact after fires.
+The Mid-Bronx Desperadoes, along with other community groups such as Banana Kelly CIA Inc. and the SEBCO (South East Bronx Community Organization) were helping to maintain existing buildings which were structurally intact after fires.
 They played a pivotal role in the construction of subsidized multi-family homes and apartment buildings in most of Crotona Park East.
 The subsidized homes built along Charlotte Street during the late 1980s in Crotona Park East, which originally cost $50,000 were the first and still are the only ranch style homes in the South Bronx today; these homes are now worth over $500,000.
 This type of housing was selected due to its desirable traits.
 Today they are home to many African American and Puerto Rican families.
 The funding for these homes was provided in part by former Assemblyman Louis Niñé, in whose honor Wilkins Avenue was renamed "Louis Niñé Boulevard", following his death in 1983.